junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 # [417](#page-417)
 {:.no_toc}

 People usually start taking drugs to escape the hardships, forget the hunger, or calm the pain in their daily lives.
 But once they start, they often become ‘hooked’ or addicted.
 If they try to stop, they become miserable, sick, or violent.

 In order to get more drugs, they will often commit crimes, go hungry, or neglect their families.
 Thus drug use becomes a problem for whole families and communities.

 Some drugs such as cocaine and heroin are very addictive; a person may try the drug only once and feel that he needs to keep taking it.
 Other drugs become addictive after longer periods of time.

 Addiction is a dangerous trap that can lead to health problems or even death.
 But with determination, effort, and support, addictions can be overcome.

-family problems, aggression, and violence.

 >Actions that are supportive and kind work better than those that are punishing and cruel.